When you purchase through links on this site, I may earn an affiliate commission. Learn more ›

 It is difficult to do without Apple iPads in the following cases:

-• You need some music apps that are only available on the Apple Store, like Newzik, GarageBand or KORG Gadget 2.
+- Some of the music apps that you want to use are only available on the Apple Store, like Newzik, Enote, GarageBand or KORG Gadget 2.

-However, if you mainly practice with the tablet and want to use it for gigs (and your budget is tight), there are good alternatives to Apple’s iPads.
+However, if you mainly want to use a tablet as a sheet music reader to practice, rehearse and play gigs (and if your budget is tight), Android (or Windows) tablets can be good alternatives to Apple iPads.

 Pros